Links on Android Authority may earn us a commission. Learn more.

 Cassie has to fight for her life and to find out what happened in Bangkok in this dark, witty, and fun modern-day send-up of Hitchcock classics like The 39 Steps and North By Northwest.

-What is The Flight Attendant Season 2 about?
+What happened in The Flight Attendant season 2?

 “Season two will feature Cassie in a new adventure,” HBO Max said in a statement soon after announcing the second season.